Guidance

 Duty of candour process.

-5. After completion of assessment forms
+5. After the completion of assessment forms

 Local services should make sure that:

-• reviews with the finding of satisfactory or satisfactory with learning points are subject to disclosure of audit
+• reviews with the finding of ‘satisfactory’ or ‘satisfactory with learning points’ are subject to disclosure of audit

-• reviews with the finding of ‘unsatisfactory assessment’ are subject to duty of candour guidance (these cases should be recorded as a notifiable safety incident in the provider’s risk management system and locally agreed procedures for duty of candour should be undertaken)
+• reviews with the finding of ‘unsatisfactory assessment’ are subject to duty of candour guidance.
+These cases should be recorded as a notifiable safety incident in the provider’s risk management system and locally agreed procedures for duty of candour should be undertaken

-Local SQAS will:
+The local SQAS will:

 • review and record the results of all previous assessment review forms